scalawithcats/scala-with-cats/src/pages/case-studies/mapreduce/index.md

 # Case Study: Pygmy Hadoop {#map-reduce}

+TODO:

+- talk about map-reduce -- it's just foldMap
+- introduce/reimplement foldMap
+- implement parallelFoldMap to mimic map-reduce
+  - mention that we're specifically imitating multi-machine map-reduce where we need to split data between machines in large blocks
+  - implement in terms of our foldMap first
+  - then implement in terms of Cats' foldMap
+  - mention that futures are a dumb monad
+    - reimplement parallelFoldMap as a direct call to Cats' foldMapM
+- talk about traverse
+- summary
+  - real-world map-reduce has communication costs
+  - multi-cpu map-reduce doesn't have communication costs
+  - parallelFoldMap mimics multi-machine
+  - our final version of parallelFoldMap (based on traverse) is far simpler
+  - talk about substitution and the things it doesn't model:
+    - performance
+    - parallelism
+    - side-effects (future starts immediately)
+    - etc...

+TODO:

+- drop the current foldMapM stuff
+- maybe move it elsewhere

 In this case study we're going to implement a simple-but-powerful parallel processing framework using `Monoids`, `Functors`, and a host of other goodies.